-list of Chinese learning tools I’ve put together), I’ve met quite a few travelers who can speak nothing more than a few words here and there.
+While I’ve spent a lot of time and effort personally learning Mandarin (check out the list of Chinese learning tools I’ve put together), I’ve met quite a few travelers who can speak nothing more than a few words here and there.
 What’s worse, I know many expats who live here and can’t speak more than enough to order food or take a taxi home.

-How to Travel in China Without Chinese
+How to Travel in China Without Speaking Chinese

-Option #1 – Bring a Mandarin Phrasebook
+Option #2: Bring a Mandarin Phrasebook

 The easiest and probably most often utilized fix for not speaking Mandarin Chinese is the Chinese Phrasebook.
-Most of them come in pocket-sized editions that are light to carry, simple to use and cater to those who know very little language.
+Most of them come in pocket-sized editions that are light to carry, simple to use, and cater to those who know very little language.

 Oftentimes there will be a language section in whatever China travel book you choose, but if you’re looking for something more detailed and specific, I can personally recommend one of the following:

-Option #2 – Use a Flash Language Courses
+Option #3: Use a Flash Language Course

 If you start these about a month before leaving on your trip and remain diligent in your studies, you should be more than competent enough to get around China.
 Here is what I have personally used along with my thoughts:

-- Pimsleur Mandarin: Conversational – I used Pimsleur before I left for China and I think it gave me an excellent head-start on learning the language.
+- Pimsleur Mandarin: Conversational: I used Pimsleur before I left for China and I think it gave me an excellent head-start on learning the language.
 Why?
 Because in the all-audio format it forced me to learn a Chinese accent without worrying about the characters.
 Pimsleur also offers a full Chinese Level 1 Course which is excellent for someone coming to live here but would be overkill for a traveler.

-Option #3 – Use a Tour Company
+Option #4: Use a Tour Company

 The good news is that you’re not alone.
 There are enough people who just want to travel to China without speaking the language that many companies have catered extensively to you.
 There are day trips, 10 day trips and longer available to pretty much any place that you might want to go.

-So that’s it!
 Do you agree with me?
 What else might you recommend for somebody traveling here to China who can’t speak the language?